Building a Tech-Enabled Internal Mobility Platform for a Government Agency

 Set Guidelines to Enable Healthy Work Culture

 With the rapid increase in flexible work arrangements, home and work life have seemingly blended into one, and it can be easy to forget the line where the workday ends and personal life begins.
 With so many employees working from home, organizations have seen an increase in worker burnout, leading to lower productivity and reduced overall satisfaction with work.
-So, how can leaders prevent burnout and keep employee morale high?
+So, how can leaders prevent burnout and keep employee morale high to boost workplace mental health?

 • Practice self-care: By taking much-needed time to manage stress, leaders will be setting a strong example for employees, leading to improved working conditions overall.
 Encourage your team to take plenty of breaks, eat regularly, meditate or pursue other activities they enjoy.